streamlit/docs/content/library/advanced-features/configuration.md

 ## View all configuration options

-As described in [Command-line options](/develop/api-reference/cli), you can view all available configuration option using:
+As described in [Command-line options](/develop/api-reference/cli), you can view all available configuration options using:

 ```bash
 streamlit config show